Annual Dog Registration

 The registration year for dogs runs from 01 July to the 30 June each year.
 You must ensure that your dogs are registered by the end of August for the current registration year.

 If you pay before 1 September you will pay the standard fee.
-If you pay after 1 September you will be required to pay the late fee.
+If you pay after 1 September you will be required to pay the higher fee.

 If you are found with an unregistered dog you may be issued with a $300.00 fine and your dog may be impounded.